-Some information has been withheld pursuant to sections 15 (Disclosure harmful to law enforcement) and 22 (Disclosure harmful to personal privacy) of FOIPPA.
-Copies of these sections of FOIPPA are provided for your reference.
+Some information has been withheld pursuant to section(s) 15 (Disclosure harmful to law enforcement), 17 (Disclosure harmful to the financial or economic interests of a public body), and 22 (Disclosure harmful to personal privacy) of FOIPPA.
+A copy of this section of FOIPPA is provided for your reference.
 A complete copy of FOIPPA is available online at: